Harold Betters: Career

 In 1952, Betters moved to Boston, where he met his wife, Marjorie.
 He toured with Dick Gregory and with the Ray Charles big band, playing at the Apollo Theatre.
 Thereafter, he led his own quartet which included pianist John Thomas and Jerry Betters on drums.

 In the early 1960s, Betters returned to Pittsburgh with his family, where he worked as a session musician and performed at the Crawford Grill with Max Roach, Dizzy Gillespie, Stanley Turrentine, Roy Eldridge, and Sonny Rollins.
 Betters also performed in a group with his two brothers, one of whom was Jimmy (trumpet).
-Jimmy also played with the Molinaro marching band of Connellsville (est 1913) under direction of Amedeo Molinaro and Harold would occasionally join a parade.
+Jimmy also played with the Molinaro marching band of Connellsville (est 1913) under direction of Amedeo Molinaro and Harold would occasionally join in on a parade.

 Betters was known as "Mr. Trombone" and played in the style of Trummy Young and Bennie Green.

 In late 1964, Betters had his only chart appearance on the US Hot 100 when the track, "Do Anything You Wanna, (Pt.
 1)", peaked at #74.